MaxCere/CHKP-Endpoint-API/README.md

   - Supports CSV export for reporting and analysis
   - Provides comprehensive statistics and summaries

+- **GetVirtualGroupUsage.ps1** ✅ **NEW VIRTUAL GROUP ANALYZER**
+  - **NEW**: Analyzes Virtual Group usage across all policies
+  - Identifies which Virtual Groups are assigned to which policies
+  - Provides detailed statistics and usage patterns
+  - Exports detailed CSV reports for analysis
+  - Shows policy distribution across Virtual Groups

 ## ⚙️ Prerequisites

 - **PowerShell 5.1** or newer